High Court of Tanzania

 19 December 2022

-Applicant failed to prove extraordinary circumstances to waive mandatory referral to Marriage Reconciliation Board; application dismissed.
+Applicant failed to prove extraordinary circumstances to bypass mandatory referral to the Marriage Reconciliation Board under s101.

 19 December 2022